New Research: Do we really know about domestic abuse in today’s society?

 McLaughlin J, O'Connor RC, O'Carroll RE.
 2012.
 Intimate Partner Abuse and Suicidality: A Systematic Review Clinical Psychology Review, :677-689

 Riby LM, McLaughlin J, Riby DM.
 2008.
-Lifestyle, glucose regulation and the cognitive effects of glucose load in middle-aged adults British Journal of Nutrition, 100 :1128-1128 >DOI
+Lifestyle, glucose regulation and the cognitive enhancing properties of glucose load in middle-aged adult British Journal of Nutrition, >DOI

 McLaughlin J, Murray J, Brown L, Riby LM.
 Neuro-Imaging Memory and Emotion: Event-Related Potential (ERP) Investigations of the Glucose Facilitation Effect BPS Annual Conference